DanielePalaia/GemfireGreenplumConnector/readme.md

 1) Make the connector generic: pass table name to use, username and passwd during async-event-queue definition with --params option (as done already for the connection string) </br>

-2) Use Postgresql copy command instead of insert, update, delete one row every time:</br>
+2) Use Postgresql copy command instead of insert, update, delete one row every time: (IMPLEMENTED ALREADY ON LAST COMMIT)</br>
 https://jdbc.postgresql.org/documentation/publicapi/org/postgresql/copy/CopyManager.html

 3) Change package names (some references to kafka yet)